cgustave/taskwatcher/README.md

 #### Expectation from the launched command

 A command may be ran without specific requirement, however to benefit from additional features, the run command may provide feedback via a text file.
-The suggestion is to add to programs launched with taskwatcher a command line option to generate the **feedback** file.
+The suggestion is to add to programs launched with taskwatcher a command line option (--feedback) to generate the **feedback** file.
 The feedback file is expected to be named based on the taskid : feedback_TASKID.log Example :